Sph1nxweb/Cybersecurity-learning-/README.md

 # Cybersecurity-learning-
-This will contain a collection of cybersecurity courses, hands-on labs, and notes documenting my journey as I build my skills and gain more experience.
+This repository documents my journey as I continue building my knowledge and hands-on skills in cybersecurity.

+## Current Courses
+### Cybersecurity: Password Hacking and Malware Security- Udemy
+Status: In Progress